Army Corps of Engineers, Department of

 - Construction of a 50 foot at MLW (52 feet in rock or otherwise hard material) navigation channel to deepen the existing Bay Ridge Channel, from its juncture with Anchorage Channel to the South Brooklyn Marine Terminal, subject to commitment to rehabilitate the South Brooklyn Marine Terminal and transportation infrastructure needed to realize project benefits.

-STATE ENVIRONMENTAL QUALITY REVIEW ACT ("SEQRA") STATUS: Pursuant to ECL Article 8 (State Environmental Quality Review), and 6 NYCRR Part 617, the applicant prepared a Final Environmental Impact Statement in 1999 as well as a supplemental Environmental Assessment, dated January 2004.
+STATE ENVIRONMENTAL QUALITY REVIEW ACT ("SEQRA") STATUS: Pursuant to ECL Article 8 (State Environmental Quality Review), and 6 NYCRR Part 617, (link leaves DEC's website) the applicant prepared a Final Environmental Impact Statement in 1999 as well as a supplemental Environmental Assessment, dated January 2004.
 The Department has reviewed the Final Environmental Impact Statement and the Supplemental Environmental Assessment and issued a Findings Statement.

 NOTICE OF COMPLETE APPLICATION: NYSDEC staff have determined the application to be complete and public notice of completeness was made on 16 January 2004.
 This notice, to be published on or about 21 January 2004 in the Environmental Notice Bulletin, New York Daily News, and the Staten Island Advance, serves as the Notice of Complete Application and Public Hearing.